Kazuki-SSBU/Shelter_Objects_Distribution_System/README.md

 # Project Description
-- The purpose of this project is to facilitate the efficient allocation of essential supplies from available inventory to shelters.
+- The purpose of this project is to facilitate the efficient allocation of essential supplies from available stores to shelters.
 - To accomplish this, a resource distribution system for shelters was created.
 - This system was developed through an internship at Rakuten.
 # My Role